kevinding0218/InterviewDocuments/Q and A/Java/interface vs abstract class.md

 - Abstract class can have final, non-final, static and non-static variables.
 #### Method Type
 - Interface can have only abstract methods.
-- An abstract class can have abstract and non-abstract/concrete methods
+- An abstract class has protected and public abstract methods.
 #### Implementation
 - A Class can implement multiple interfaces
 - A Class can inherit only one Abstract Class because Java does not support multiple inheritances